-That’s why, as a Congresswoman, I would support legislation to expand access to Medicare, Medicaid, and the Veteran’s Health Administration.
-This would increase access, lower premiums, create new healthcare customers, and spark healthy competition.
+That’s why, as a Congresswoman, I would support legislation to expand Medicare, Medicaid, and the Veteran’s Health Administration.
+Everyone should have the healthcare they need, regardless of their ability to pay.

 I would also fight to give Medicare, Medicaid, and Veterans Health Administration full authority to negotiate prices for prescription drugs and reduce the patent time for new drugs to 15 years.
 These two actions, and legislation like H.R.
-987, which passed in the House earlier this year despite a “no” vote from my current Congressman, would dramatically reduce the cost of prescription drugs.
+987, which passed in the House earlier this year, would dramatically reduce the cost of prescription drugs.

 East Tennessee needs Congress to act: to lower the costs of healthcare and to achieve universal coverage.
 When I get to Congress, I’ll make sure we do.